Air France-KLM sees more belt-tightening after pilot strike

 Like rival Lufthansa, Air France is trying to expand low-cost operations and reduce costs to compete with low-cost carriers and Gulf carriers.

-However, a bitter two-week confrontation last month with pilots over plans to expand low-cost subsidiary Transavia put a dent of 416 million euros (328.86 million pounds) in quarterly revenues and 330 million euros in its operating result.
+However, a bitter two-week confrontation last month with pilots over plans to expand low-cost subsidiary Transavia put a dent of 416 million euros ($530 million) in quarterly revenues and 330 million euros in its operating result.

 The Franco-Dutch group reiterated that the combined effects of the strike and a dip in fourth-quarter demand would remove 500 million euros from its targeted earnings before interest, tax, depreciation and amortisation (EBITDA) for 2014 of 2.2-2.3 billion euros.